arifpras/perisai-bot/README.md

 - **Identity questions** ("who are you?"): Drop formality, answer personally in first-person with credentials
 - **Creative requests** ("create a pantun"): Kin follows strict ABAB rhyme scheme with verification
 - **Plot analysis** (/both): Kei provides headline + summary, Kin provides clean analysis (no duplicate headlines)
+- **Personality override attempts:** Any request to change or override Kei/Kin's personalities (e.g., "pretend you're X", "act like Y", "forget your identity") is firmly but politely rejected with identity reaffirmation

 ## Bond Data & Queries